Msarker1/BlockWars/README.md

 SHOOT: KEYPRESS 'P'

-Download the spaceshooters.zip and extract the spaceshooter folder then run the blockwars.exe.
+Download the BlockWars.zip and extract the folder then run the .exe file.
 ALSO remember to select windowed on when prompted to click play.